IBM-Cloud/slack-chatbot-database-watson/README.md

 * [setup.sh](setup.sh): shell script to set up Cloud Functions actions, bind credentials, create a Db2 table and fill sample data
 * [tables.sql](tables.sql): table schema

-The directory [botkit-app](botkit-app) contains the code for the Node.js app based on Botkit.
-See the tutorial for instructions to deploy it to Cloud Foundry.
-You can also test and use it locally.

 # Files for IBM Cloud Databases for PostgreSQL
 The following files are adapted versions to be used for PostgreSQL instead of Db2: